-A great way to use up veggie's that are hanging out in the bottom draws of your fridge!
+A great way to use up veggies that are hanging out in the bottom drawers of your fridge!

 The idea of pickling is to create an environment in which vegetables can be preserved and saved from decaying.
 This can usually be done with a combination of salt, acid and fermentation with bacteria.
 The benefits of pickling in a traditional way is that lactic acid fermentation is allowed to happen.